Spanish Cobras

 After this beating death of the Latin Eagle war ensued between Latin Eagles and Spanish Cobras putting a dent in the ULO coalition.
 Only Kenneth/Kostner and Armitage Latin Eagles stayed out of the war, but the rest of the Eagles now hated Spanish Cobras.

-In the year 1990, the Francis and Stave Cobras opened up the Kosciuszko Park (Koz Park) and took the intersection of Shubert and Avers.
+In the year 1990, the Francis and Stave Cobras opened up the Kosciuszko Park (Koz Park) section and took the intersection of Shubert and Avers.
 This became a legendary section.
+The Cobras needed to fight a vicious war against Simon City Royals to capture this area.

 In 1992, the skirmishes between Insanes and Maniacs became even more frequent and it boiled into the first major war between Cobras and Disciples as a series of shootouts happened for two days straight that was bad enough to make it on the news.
 The war was stopped once older members put an end to it.